-Using a randomized design, this study relied on three innovations: 1) a new kind of Early Intervention System — the High Risk Circumstance (HRC) — model that identifies officers working in behavioral “hot spots:” 2) training sergeants on the concept of listening and explaining with equity and dignity (LEED), an approach to procedural justice, and asking them to meet with officers to discuss recent encounters in which they modeled this technique; and 3) providing experimental evidence on the impact of a feasible procedural justice training program that is based on two practical and quantifiable performance metrics: officer activity and incident outcomes.
-Officers were selected using the new HRC model, and then were randomly assigned to receive the procedural justice intervention or to the control in order to test for the impact of this low-cost intervention approach to institutionalizing procedural justice.
+Using a randomized design, this study relied on three innovations: 1) a new kind of Early Intervention System — the High Risk Circumstance (HRC) — model that identifies officers working in behavioral “hot spots:” 2) training sergeants on the concept of listening and explaining with equity and dignity (LEED), an approach to procedural justice, and asking the sergeants to meet with officers to discuss recent encounters (and in which sergeants modeled this technique); and 3) providing experimental evidence on the impact of a feasible procedural justice training program that is based on two practical and quantifiable performance metrics: officer activity and incident outcomes.
+Officers were selected using the new HRC model, and then were randomly assigned to receive the procedural justice intervention or to the control in order to test for the impact of this approach to institutionalizing procedural justice.

 The officers who participated in supervisory meetings appeared to engage in encounters with citizens with equal frequency as their colleagues.
 However, those who participated in the meetings were roughly 26% less likely to resolve an incident with an arrest one week after having a meeting when compared to their colleagues who did not participate.
 This effect is reasonably persistent, and the results suggest that officers who participated in the LEED debriefs were 12% less likely overall to resolve incidents via an arrest over the six-week period after the supervisory meetings.
 The results also suggest that in the longer run, officers who participated in the meetings were over 30% less likely to be involved in a use of force incident.